open-component-model/ocm/README.md

 [![OCM Integration Tests](https://github.com/open-component-model/ocm-integrationtest/actions/workflows/integrationtest.yaml/badge.svg?branch=main)](https://open-component-model.github.io/ocm-integrationtest/report.html)
 [![Go Report Card](https://goreportcard.com/badge/github.com/open-component-model/ocm)](https://goreportcard.com/report/github.com/open-component-model/ocm)

-The Open Component Model provides a standard for describing delivery [artifacts](docs/ocm/model.md#artifacts) that can be accessed from many types of [component repositories](docs/ocm/model.md#repositories).
+The Open Component Model (OCM) is an open standard to describe software bills of delivery (SBOD).
+OCM is a technology-agnostic and machine-readable format focused on the software artifacts that must be delivered for software products.

+Check out the [the main OCM project web page](https://ocm.software) to find out what OCM offers you for implementing a secure software supply chain.
+It is your central entry point to all kind of OCM related [docs and guides](https://ocm.software/docs/overview/context), the [OCM specification](https://ocm.software/spec/) and all project [github repositories](https://github.com/open-component-model).
+It also offers a [Getting Started](https://ocm.software/docs/guides/getting-started-with-ocm) to quickly make your hands dirty with OCM, its toolset and concepts :smiley:

 ## OCM Specifications

-OCM defines a set of semantic, formatting, and other types of specifications that can be found in the [`ocm-spec` repository](https://github.com/open-component-model/ocm-spec).
+OCM describes delivery [artifacts](docs/ocm/model.md#artifacts) that can be accessed from many types of [component repositories](docs/ocm/model.md#repositories).
+It defines a set of semantic, formatting, and other types of specifications that can be found in the [`ocm-spec` repository](https://github.com/open-component-model/ocm-spec).
 Start learning about the core concepts of OCM elements [here](https://github.com/open-component-model/ocm-spec/tree/main/doc/specification/elements).

 ## OCM Library